nychealth/EH-dataportal/content/data-stories/housing-creates-health/index.md

 Homes that are not properly maintained can undermine health, including because they may have:

-- Lead paint hazards, which can cause behavioral and brain problems in children.
-Lead exposure can also cause increased blood pressure, kidney and brain problems, infertility and impotence in adults.
+- <a href="https://a816-dohbesp.nyc.gov/IndicatorPublic/data-explorer/lead/?id=2189#display=summary"> Lead paint hazards, which can cause behavioral and brain problems in children. </a> Lead exposure can also cause increased blood pressure, kidney and brain problems, infertility and impotence in adults.

 - Pests, like cockroaches and mice, which can make food unclean and contribute to the worsening of asthma and its symptoms.